 The test wasn’t a puff of air — nope — it was a tuning fork apparatus to directly touch the eyeball.

-I leaned as far back as leather upholstered chair headrests will allow, and still the doc pressed forward until at last his penetrative fork made contact, to the shock of us both.
+I leaned as far back as leather upholstered chair headrests allow, and still the doc pressed forward until at last his penetrative fork made contact.

-But I was not as smooth as I mentally pictured, because I realized my hands had come up in a chopping motion, and one knee was bent so far upward that it touched my rib.
+But I was not as smooth as I mentally pictured, because I realized my hands had come up in a chopping motion, my left knee pulled upward and planted into a rib.

-I said apologetically, “I don’t know why my hands need to be in this position, but they do.”
+I apologized, “I don’t know why my hands need to be in this position, but they do.”

-This, my friends, indicated that he was eye doctor soul mate.
-I’m sure that’s a thing, too.
+This, my friends, indicated that he was my eye doctor soul mate.

 He asked if he should continue, and I boldly said, “Do it.”

-And he did, after I’d positioned myself into combat form.
+And he did, after I’d again positioned into combat form.

 We are still friends, can you believe it?
-I’ve never not once been able to say that about any other eye care professional, especially once I’d sat in his official chair.
+I’ve never not once been able to say that about any other eye care professional.